espruino/EspruinoDocs/info/Power Consumption.md

 Other sources of Power Draw
 ------------------------

-While the STM32 datasheets suggest that the STM32 in Espruino will actually draw around 30uA in Stop mode, the voltage regulator that is on the board (despite being designed for low current) still draws 80uA which means that the board itself will never be able to get down that low.
+While the STM32 datasheets suggest that the STM32 in Espruino will actually draw around 30uA in Stop mode, the voltage regulator that is on the board (despite being designed for low current) still draws 80uA which means that the board itself will never be able to get down that low unless the voltage regulator is removed.